 - It's lemony.

-- It's so fragrant with the basmati and spices.
+- It's aromatic with the basmati and spices.

 - It's foolproof.
 Even a beginner cook can't go wrong.